1j01/jspaint/README.md

 * Cross-platform
 * Unlimited undos/redos (as opposed to a measly 3 in Windows XP, or a measly 50 in Windows 7)
 * Autosaves a backup of your image.
-Only one backup tho, which is apparently not enough, because the browser may clear the canvas to free up memory, and you're likely to lose the backup when this happens because it gets overwritten.
-If this happens (canvas becomes a checkerboard), try to undo (a few times), and if that doesn't work, try to refresh the page.
-Remember to save with File > Save!
+Only one backup per document tho, which doesn't give you a lot of safety.
+The browser may clear the canvas to free up memory, and I've implemented a check for this that prompts you to undo so hopefully you won't lose work.
+Still remember to save with **File > Save** or <kbd>Ctrl+S</kbd>!
 * Edit transparent images!
 To create a transparent image, go to **Image > Attributes...** and select Transparent, then Okay, and then **Image > Clear Image** or use the Eraser tool.